Trombov/FutureNNAimbot/README.md

 The lower the AVG, the better the detection of objects.

-You should get weights from Early Stopping Point:
+!!!!!!You should get weights from Early Stopping Point:!!!!!!!

-https://camo.githubusercontent.com/51af5be5cfa94b6d741c90d10a163b168bf9170e/68747470733a2f2f6873746f2e6f72672f66696c65732f3564632f3761652f3766612f35646337616537666164396434653365623361343834633538626663316666352e706e67
+Then it's on Early Stopping Point then press Ctrl+C to stop and make more pictures for train! https://camo.githubusercontent.com/51af5be5cfa94b6d741c90d10a163b168bf9170e/68747470733a2f2f6873746f2e6f72672f66696c65732f3564632f3761652f3766612f35646337616537666164396434653365623361343834633538626663316666352e706e67